Computer model locks in Giants vs. Lions picks, score prediction, SGP for NFL Week 12

 Model's Giants vs. Lions score prediction, picks

-The SportsLine Projection Model has the Lions covering the 10.5-point spread in 53% of simulations, but it does see value in backing the Giants on the money line as +441 underdogs.
+The SportsLine Projection Model has the Giants covering the 13.5-point spread in 53% of simulations, and it sees value in backing the Giants on the money line as +640 underdogs.
 New York wins in 22% of simulations to bring value at those odds.
-With Detroit's propensity to run up the score on teams at home, the model likes the Over on 50, which hits in 55% of simulations.
+With Detroit's propensity to run up the score on teams at home, the model likes the Over 50.5, which hits in 55% of simulations.

 Giants vs. Lions score prediction: Lions 32, Giants 21